 Requesting Library Instruction

-Over the summer, we worked to put together a guide that can help faculty introduce information literacy (IL) into their courses.
+Last summer, we worked to put together a guide that can help faculty introduce information literacy (IL) into their courses.
 This guide contains a number of suggested small changes, activities, and research paper alternatives that we hope can help you incorporate IL habits of mind into your courses.

 - Course information